PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 6. Safety Modifications

 Tether Points: Install secure attachment points for a short safety tether.
 This prevents jumping but allows movement.
-Never use a regular leash—always use a quick-release system.
+Never use a regular leash—always use a quick-release system that lets you detach instantly if the kayak flips or the tether gets caught.

 Choosing the Right Kayak Type for Modifications